marcoct/test-site/_pages/index.md

 {: style="text-align: center"}
 <br>
 First, [download Julia](https://julialang.org/downloads/).
-The, install the Gen package with the Julia package manager:
+Then, install the Gen package with the Julia package manager:

 From the Julia REPL, type `]` to enter the Pkg REPL mode and then run:
 ```